djchateau/ServerBackupUtility/README.md

 binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\NETWORK SERVICE" \
 password= "" > install.log

-If you have trouble installing the permissions, write me and I'll walk you through it.
+We are currently in the process of adding an installer program to the application.
+Until it is implemented, if you're having trouble installing the permissions, write to me and I'll walk you through them.

 Miscellaneous Notes
 ---------------------

 If you change a setting in the Config file while the utility is running, the Scheduler will automatically restart itself to pick up the new setting.
-You can also restart the Scheduler by running the RestartScheduler.bat file in Administrator mode.
+You can also restart the Scheduler by running the RestartScheduler.bat file.

 Because of the way we use dates as back-up folders on the FTP server, it is not a good idea to set the start time too close to Midnight.
 For example, if you have enough files so that the entire back-up takes 15 minutes to complete